web push notifications

 - Developers can use a wide range of parameters to create notification messages for users.
 The demographic data, location data, etc. from every user is linked with a unique ID.
 This information can be used to send custom offers or event-based messages to convert users to paying customers.

-- App publishers can create elaborate sales funnels with the help of push notifications.
+- App publishers can create elaborate sales funnels with the help of web and mobile push notifications.
 These funnels can be designed as automated push messages that begin when the user installs the app and continue engaging users over time through messages that boost customer retention and increase the customer lifetime value.

 The scope of using push notifications to engage, convert, and retain customers is endless.
 It is only limited by the creativity and marketing acumen of the product team.